agostof/BrAPI-FastAPI/README.md

 * use as a template to create your Python-based BrAPI server

 ## Quick start
-1. Installation if using pyenv (Python $version could be 3.8.3 and above)
+1. Installation using pyenv (Python $version could be 3.8.3 and above).
+If not using pyenv just skip to the next step.
 ``` sh
 pyenv virtualenv 3.9.1 WebAPI
 pyenv activate WebAPI